Skip to content

 github-actions bot commented Feb 10, 2025

-There are 8 changes which include tauri-cli with minor, tauri-runtime with minor, tauri-runtime-wry with minor, tauri-utils with minor, tauri with minor, @tauri-apps/api with minor, @tauri-apps/cli with minor, tauri-bundler with patch
+There are 12 changes which include tauri with minor, tauri-runtime with minor, tauri-runtime-wry with minor, tauri-utils with minor, tauri-cli with minor, @tauri-apps/cli with minor, @tauri-apps/api with minor, tauri-bundler with patch, tauri-build with minor, tauri-codegen with minor, tauri-macros with minor, tauri-plugin with minor

 Planned Package Versions